-Message from Executive Director Richard J. Burgan
+Message from Executive Director

-March 2022
+March 2024

-In conjunction with the members of the Board and the USTIF staff, I am pleased to provide this "Annual Report on Activity of the Underground Storage Tank Indemnification Fund" that provides information on the Underground Storage Tank Indemnification Fund (USTIF) from program inception through December 31, 2021.
-For over a quarter of a century, the USTIF has made significant progress in providing first and third-party liability coverage for eligible tank owners/operators and tank installers.
-The USTIF has now committed more than \$1.18 billion to assist with remediation expenses related to over 5,000 site cleanups since early 1994.
+The members of the Underground Storage Tank Board (Board) and the Underground Storage Tank Indemnification Fund (USTIF) staff are pleased to provide this Annual Report that provides information on the USTIF's operations from the program's inception on February 1, 1994 through December 31, 2023.
+The USTIF has made significant progress in providing first- and third-party liability coverage for eligible tank owners/operators and tank installers.
+The USTIF has committed over \$1.1 billion to help with remediation expenses related to site cleanups over the program's history.